 Don’t go faster than you should just because you’re feeling good!

-The Halftime Fartlek is a session I like to use this session with athletes I coach who are returning to serious training after some time off, others who are peaking for a key race, and some who might just be burned out from doing too much track work.
-The basic framework of the workout is the same in each case, but the duration of the intervals and their accompanying effort level gets adjusted accordingly.
+The Halftime Fartlek is a session I like to use with athletes I coach who are returning to serious training after some time off, others who are peaking for a key race and some who might just be burned out from doing too much track work.
+The basic framework of the workout is the same in each case, but the duration of the intervals and the accompanying effort level can be adjusted to suit your needs.

 So how does it work?
-In it’s most basic form, the halftime fartlek is a set of descending intervals of a pre-determined length at a given effort level.
+In its most basic form, the halftime fartlek is a set of descending intervals of a pre-determined length at a given effort level.
 The recovery between intervals is half the time of the last one you completed, hence the name of the workout.
 For this workout you’ll need a basic watch, but a fancy GPS or heart-rate monitor is hardly necessary.

 Say you’re just getting back into serious training after a few weeks of well-deserved downtime following a big race.
 You can set up the halftime fartlek as such: